Nissan Altima: Facelift

 In 2009 for the 2010 model year, the Nissan Altima was facelifted with a new front fascia, hood, and headlights, as well as new wheels and interior materials.
 Electronic stability control, previously only offered as part of an option package on V6 models and unavailable with 4-cylinder engines, is now standard on all Altima trims including 4-cylinder models.
-The CVT had been made standard by this point for most trims; the manual was dropped from dealer orders for the 2011 model year.
-However, the SR (formerly the SE) could still be had with a 6-speed manual (though this was for customer orders only).
+The CVT had been made standard by this point for most trims; the manual was dropped from dealer orders for the 2010 model year.
+However, the SR (formerly the SE) could still be had with a 6-speed manual (though this was for customer orders only); it was pulled from the sedan for good for the 2011 model year.

 Coupe (D32, 2007)

 The coupe version of the Nissan Altima (codename D32) was officially revealed at the 2006 Los Angeles Auto Show, Nissan's first-ever two-door Altima.
 It had a shorter wheelbase, shorter overall length, and lower height than the Altima Sedan.
 It was released on May 25, 2007, for the 2008 model year.

 The 2008 Altima Coupe was available with two engines: the same updated VQ35DE in the sedan, a 270 hp 3.5-liter 24-valve DOHC V6 or the QR25DE, a 175 hp 2.5-liter DOHC 16-valve inline 4-cylinder.